Tutorial: Form Submission Service Plugin

 About this tutorial

-This tutorial explains how to set up and implement a form submission extension on your site using Velo.
+This tutorial explains how to set up and implement a form submission plugin on your site using Velo.
 We demonstrate how to validate your form submission by checking whether a site visitor entered a name correctly in alphabetical characters only.

 The process has 3 steps:

-2. Implement our extension with custom code.
+2. Implement our plugin with custom code.

-3. Deploy the extension.
+3. Deploy the plugin.

 1. Add the Wix Forms app to your site.